We have this recurring problem where I work. I bet you have it, too.

 It's Block Protect gone bad, that's what.
 And it's really easy to fix.
 So stop scratching your head and do this instead:

-- Hit CNTRL-A to highlight the entire document.
+- Hit CTRL-A to highlight the entire document

 - Click on the Line and Page Breaks tab

-See how all those check marks under Pagination (Widow/Orphan control, Keep with next, Keep lines together) look grey?
-That means that some of your text is block protected and some isn’t.
+See how all those check marks under Pagination (Widow/Orphan control, Keep with next, Keep lines together) look grey or black instead of a regular checkmark?
+That means that some of your text is block protected and some isn't.

-I could lead you through the whole diagnostic process, show you the “reveal codes” view and let you see what’s happening.
-But, hey, we’re both in a hurry — let’s just fix the sucker and move on to bigger and better things.
-(I promise, I’ll do the long “here’s what’s happening” video on this later.)
+I could lead you through the whole diagnostic process, show you the "reveal codes" view and let you see what's happening.
+But, hey, we're both in a hurry -- let's just fix the sucker and move on to bigger and better things.
+(I've done the long "here's what's happening" video on this here.)

 Voila!
 No more weird page breaks!